Dr Michael Dunn

 - novel methodological strategies for answering bioethical research questions

-He is the author of more than 50 peer reviewed journal articles and book chapters.
-He is currently working with Tony Hope on a 2nd Edition of the popular book, 'Medical Ethics: A very short introduction', for Oxford University Press.
-Two of his co-edited books were published in 2017:
+He is the author of more than 50 peer reviewed journal articles and book chapters and he is currently working with Tony Hope on a 2nd Edition of the popular book, 'Medical Ethics: A very short introduction', due to be published by Oxford University Press in Autumn 2018.
+Two co-edited books have been recently published:

-- Empirical Bioethics: Practical and theoretical perspectives, Cambridge University Press. (with Ives and Cribb)
+- Empirical Bioethics: Practical and theoretical perspectives, Cambridge University Press, 2016. (with J. Ives and A. Cribb)

 - Medical Ethics, Law, and Communication: At a glance, Wiley-Blackwell, 2016. (with P. Davey, A. Rathmell, C. Foster and H. Salisbury)

 Mikey plays a major role in Ethox's teaching activities.
-As Director of Undergraduate Medical Ethics and Law Education, he is responsible for leading and managing the delivery of the medical ethics and law curriculum to all clinical students within the University of Oxford’s Medical School.
-As Director of the Ethox Centre Graduate Research Training Programme, he is working on the development of a new DPhil programme that will provide comprehensive methodological preparation for doctoral-level research in bioethics.
-He also currently supervises 3 doctoral students.
+As Director of Undergraduate Medical Ethics and Law Education, he is responsible for leading and managing the delivery of the medical ethics and law curriculum to the clinical students within the University of Oxford’s Medical School.
+As Director of the Ethox Centre Graduate Research Training Programme, he is working to foster the development of bioethics teaching and research skills amongst Ethox's cohort of DPhil students.